News and updates for families with special educational needs and disabilities (SEND) in Central Bedfordshire

 A key principle within our SEND strategy is to support the inclusion of young people with SEND in our mainstream schools, where possible.
 So, we proposed to invest future funding in SEND provision in mainstream schools.
 This could include what potential there is for inclusive spaces within mainstream schools, for those with a high percentage of students with EHC plans.
 This could be in the form of break-out spaces, to provide time away from the main classroom and alleviate stress or anxiety for children with additional needs.
 Over half (57%) of the consultation respondents agreed with this approach.

-Last year there were no funds awarded to mainstream school or mainstream schools with Additional SEND Resources, pre-schools or colleges.
+Last year there were no funds awarded to mainstream schools or mainstream schools with additional SEND resources, pre-schools or colleges.
 Express of interests can be submitted by all types of provisions detailed in the DfE guidance.